jposada202020/cookiecutter-adafruit-circuitpython/{{ cookiecutter.__dirname }}/README.rst

 {%- if cookiecutter.target_bundle == 'Adafruit' %}

+.. todo:: Describe the Adafruit product this library works with.
+For PCBs, you can also add the image from the assets folder in the PCB's GitHub repo.

+`Purchase one from the Adafruit shop <http://www.adafruit.com/products/{{cookiecutter.adafruit_product_id}}>`_
+{% endif -%}

 Installing from PyPI
 =====================
+.. note:: This library is not available on PyPI yet.
+Install documentation is included as a standard element.
+Stay tuned for PyPI availability!

+.. todo:: Remove the above note if PyPI version is/will be available at time of release.

 On supported GNU/Linux systems like the Raspberry Pi, you can install the driver locally `from PyPI <https://pypi.org/project/{%- if cookiecutter.library_prefix -%}{{ cookiecutter.library_prefix }}-{%- endif -%}circuitpython-{{ pypi_name }}/>`_.
 To install for current user: